{11 Hacks} To Quiet a Noisy Window Air Conditioner

 3. Loose or damaged parts

-Noisy window air conditioners often have loose or damaged parts, which is a common problem faced by many people.
+Noisy window ac units often have loose or damaged parts, which is a common problem faced by many people.

 If you hear rattling or grinding sounds coming from your unit, it indicates that there is a loose component inside the air conditioner.
-Tightening this component will help reduce the noise and make your window air conditioner quieter a bit.
+Tightening this component will help reduce the noise and make the unit quieter a bit.

 4. Debris in the Fan